Skip to main content

 php artisan app:init

-The sample app's normal php artisan migrate path now picks up the workflow and Waterline package migrations directly, so you do not need a separate workflow migration publish step before the examples, Waterline's tables, or Waterline saved views are available.
+The sample app's php artisan migrate path picks up the workflow and Waterline package migrations directly, so all tables and Waterline saved views are ready after the normal install.

 Step 6